guebeln0/capstone_ds_arvato/README.md

 ## Data scientist Udacity Nanodegree - Capstone Project

 This project is part of the Udacity course for Data Scientist.
-The corresponding Blog can be found on medium: https://medium.com/@nicolas.guebel/who-should-i-mail-or-getting-to-know-your-customers-2e3bbcda3d8b.
+The corresponding Blog can be found on <a href="https://medium.com/@nicolas.guebel/who-should-i-mail-or-getting-to-know-your-customers-2e3bbcda3d8b">medium</a>.

 ## Table of Contents
 - [Project Overview](#projectoverview)